openlawteam/docs/docs/review-tool/README.md

     <img src="./img/review-popup-entity-none.png" alt="Entity None" />
 </center>

-It will indicate that you have found an invalid match its type is not relevant.
+It will indicate that you have found an invalid match and its type is not relevant.

 The third case happens when the tool finds a proper match but suggests the wrong entity type: